Development

 • Null safety

-• Compability with JAVA code.
+• Compatibility with JAVA code.

 • Java and Kotlin will both exist.
 Only most BaseDO classes were migrated and new functionality will mostly be written in Kotlin.